HXF-eve/RecommendationSystem/README.md

 (2).Matrix Factorization, which used SVD algorithms.
 (3).SlopOne, a simple but with high-accruracy method (4).Coclustering.
-We evaluate these algorithms by calculating the MAE and RMSE.
+These algorithms are evaluated by calculating the MAE and RMSE.